liberland/Constitution/Liberland-constitution.md

 * **§IV.5.** The Assembly shall, amongst themselves, elect an Assembly Speaker with a simple majority vote of the overall number of Assembly Representatives.
   * **§IV.5(1)** The Assembly Speaker shall chair the business of the Assembly.
   * **§IV.5(2)** The Assembly Speaker shall head the Bureau of the Assembly.
-* **§IV.6.** The business of the Assembly shall be administered by the Bureau of the Assembly of the Free Republic of Liberland.
+* **§IV.6.** The Bureau of the Assembly shall administer the business of the Assembly.
   * **§IV.6(1)** The Bureau of the Assembly shall supervise all Agents of the legislative branch of the Public Administration.
   * **§IV.6(2)** No Agent of Law Enforcement shall enter the premises of the Assembly unless with the express and informed consent of the Bureau of the Assembly or pursuant to a Warrant.
-* **§IV.7.**  The Assembly shall have the power to pass Bills for the following purposes only:
+* **§IV.7.**  The Assembly shall have the power to pass the following types of Bills only:
-  * **§IV.7(1)** to establish rules regarding peaceful coexistence of Persons, security of their Property and Rights, their enforcement and protection of Minors, Persons lacking mental capacity and the environment as provided for in ordinary Bills;
-  * **§IV.7(2)** to conduct the financial affairs of the Public Administration as provided in Financial Bills;
+  * **§IV.7(1)** an ordinary Bill;
+  * **§IV.7(2)** a Financial Bill;
-  * **§IV.7(3)** to impose the Fee on land as provided for in Land Bills;
+  * **§IV.7(3)** a Land Bill;
-  * **§IV.7(4)** to ratify international treaties signed by the Chancellor as provided in Treaty Bills.
+  * **§IV.7(4)** a Treaty Bill;
+  * **§IV.7(5)** a Constitutional Bill.
 * **§IV.8.** The Assembly shall have the power to pass Resolutions for the following purposes only:
   * **§IV.8(1)** to assent to the incorporation of any new territories to the Free Republic of Liberland;
   * **§IV.8(2)** to establish the Assembly Committee;
-  * **§IV.8(3)** to assent to the classification of information as a state secret for the purposes of national security as proposed by a Secretary of State;
+  * **§IV.8(3)** to assent to the classification of information as a state secret for the purposes of national security;
   * **§IV.8(4)** to appoint and impeach the Chancellor;
   * **§IV.8(5)** to consent to the use of the Territorial Defence force within the ten kilometre radius from the borders of the Free Republic of Liberland;
   * **§IV.8(6)** to request the Supreme Court to review the validity of any election or referendum held within the Free Republic of Liberland;
   * **§IV.8(7)** to appoint and replace the Assembly Speaker;
   * **§IV.8(8)** to regulate its sessions and dissolution;
-  * **§IV.8(9)** to accept or reject the remainder of a Bill that has been declared partially unconstitutional to proceed to the stage of potential veto by the Citizens.
+  * **§IV.8(9)** to accept or reject the remainder of a Bill that has been declared partially unconstitutional;
-* **§IV.9.** The Assembly Representatives shall have the power to debate on matters important to the well-being of the Republic and inquire into any aspect of work of the Chancellor or any Member of the Cabinet, who shall be under obligation to provide accurate and truthful information.
+* **§IV.9.** The Assembly Representatives shall have the power to debate on matters important to the well-being of the Republic and inquire into any aspect of work of the Chancellor or any other Member of the Cabinet, who shall be under obligation to provide accurate and truthful information.
   * **§IV.9(1)** One-quarter of the overall number of Assembly Representatives shall have the power to oblige the Cabinet to consider a draft of a Bill prepared by them, which may be rejected or accepted by the Cabinet as a future Bill.
   * **§IV.9(2)** Should the Draft be rejected, the Cabinet shall publicly give detailed reasons behind its decision.
 * **§IV.10.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of Assembly Representatives.
   * **§IV.10(1)**  Should no Chancellor be elected within thirty days of a General Election, a new General Election shall be held within sixty days.
   * **§IV.10(2)** The Assembly shall have the power to impeach the Chancellor, or the Vice-Chancellor where applicable, along with the Cabinet by passing a Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a simple majority for a prospective successor.
-* **§IV.11.** One-quarter of the overall number of Assembly Representatives shall have the power to propose a resolution instituting the Assembly Committee.
+* **§IV.11.** One-quarter of the overall number of Assembly Representatives shall have the power to propose a Resolution instituting the Assembly Committee.
-  * **§IV.11(1)** The resolution shall be passed with a simple majority of the overall number of Assembly Representatives.
+  * **§IV.11(1)** The Resolution shall be passed with a simple majority of the overall number of Assembly Representatives.
-  * **§IV.11(2)** The Assembly Committee shall be composed of five Assembly Representatives as proposed in the resolution.
+  * **§IV.11(2)** The Assembly Committee shall be composed of five Assembly Representatives as provided in the Resolution.
   * **§IV.11(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Agent or Member of the Public Administration, other than Judges of any Court of the Free Republic of Liberland, in order to investigate the allegations.
   * **§IV.11(4)** The Assembly Committee shall have the right to subpoena Agents and Members of the Public Administration, other than Judges of any Court of the Free Republic of Liberland, to hear testimonies given under oath.
   * **§IV.11(5)** The Assembly Committee shall prepare the Final Conclusions reporting evidence, if any, of said misconduct or mismanagement which shall be made public and passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant Persons as described by the Committee.
-  * **§IV.11(6)** Should any Agent or Member of the Public Administration be found by the Assembly Committee to be in breach of the rules of conduct binding him or her in the official capacity, the Committee shall have the power to punish him or her financially according to the relevant rules; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
+  * **§IV.11(6)** Should any Agent or Member of the Public Administration be found by the Assembly Committee to be in breach of the internal rules of conduct binding him or her in the official capacity, the Committee shall have the power to punish him or her financially according to the relevant rules; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
   * **§IV.11(7)** The Assembly Committee shall only deal with the matter for which it was established and shall disband no later than one year after its creation.
 * **§IV.12.** The power to initiate a legislative procedure shall lie with the Cabinet only.
   * **§IV.12(1)** This power shall be exercised once a year only by submitting a Bill or Bills to the Assembly upon the State of the Republic Address on the thirteenth day of April.